 Hoever, the late 1980’s produced a severe drought that took a toll on the "glacier", and by 1988 the glacier/snowfield was smaller than it had ever been to that date in recorded history.
 If you have any photographs from the 1950’s, 1960’s, 1970’s, or 1980's, please add them to the article.

 The Timpanogos "Glacier" in 1993 and 1994Some wet years were not enough to compensate for the drought, and although 1993 was a heavy snow year, the “perpetual” snowfield actually melted out completely (or close to completely) in the terribly dry and hot year of 1994.
 This was the first time in recorded history that the “perpetual” snowfield melted away.
 During that year a large crevasse opened up in the talus, revealing glacial ice below.
+Unfortunately, geologists believe this was probably a meltwater channel and not a true crevasse.
+Even so it was a remarkable and valuable look into this interesting feature.
 For now it appears the glacier survives and is protected under the talus.

 Addition by SP member hyperphil: